Garza, Butler headline AP preseason All-America team - WHIZ News

 He is Arizona State’s second preseason AP All-American, with Ike Diogu in 2003-04.

-Others receiving votes: Marcus Zegarowski, Creighton 22; Collin Gillespie, Villanova; Garrison Brooks, North Carolina 10; Marcus Garrett, Kansas 9; Trayce Jackson-Davis, 5; Jalen Crutcher, Dayton, 3; Trendon Watford, LSU, 3; Kofi Cockburn, Illinois, 2; Oliver Sarr, Kentucky, 1; Kihei Clark, Virginia, 1; Jeremiah Robinson-Earl, Villanova, 1; Javonte Smart, LSU, 1; Oscar Tshiebwe, West Virginia, 1; Sam Hauser, Virginia, 1.
+Others receiving votes: Marcus Zegarowski, Creighton; Collin Gillespie, Villanova; Garrison Brooks, North Carolina; Marcus Garrett, Kansas; Trayce Jackson-Davis, Indiana; Jalen Crutcher, Dayton; Trendon Watford, LSU; Kofi Cockburn, Illinois; Oliver Sarr, Kentucky; Kihei Clark, Virginia; Jeremiah Robinson-Earl, Villanova; Javonte Smart, LSU; Oscar Tshiebwe, West Virginia; Sam Hauser, Virginia.

 Online: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25